jwuphysics/jwuphysics.github.io/_posts/2020-05-26-training-a-deep-cnn.md

 ---

-# Training a deep CNN to learn about galaxies in 15 minutes
-> Let's train a deep neural network from scratch!
+Let's train a deep neural network from scratch!
 In this post, I provide a demonstration of how to optimize a model in order to predict galaxy metallicities using images, and I discuss some tricks for speeding up training and obtaining better results.

 **Note:** This post was migrated from my old blog.
 {: .notice}

-# Predicting metallicities from pictures: obtaining the data
+## Predicting metallicities from pictures: obtaining the data

 In my [previous post](https://github.com/jwuphysics/blog/blob/master/_notebooks/2020-05-21-exploring-galaxies-with-deep-learning.ipynb), I described the problem that we now want to solve.
 To summarize, we want to train a convolutional neural network (CNN) to perform regression.
 The inputs are images of individual galaxies (although sometimes we're photobombed by other galaxies).
 The outputs are metallicities, $Z$, which usually take on a value between 7.8 and 9.4.